miayam/miayam/README.md

 entirely from the code base :shit:.

 What do I need more of in a brutalist website?
-- A simple design, component based design that's easy to change and work with It doesn't have to be `React`, `Angular`, `Vue` or `Svelte`
+- A simple design, component based design that's easy to change and work with.
+It doesn't have to be `React`, `Angular`, `Vue` or `Svelte`
 - Performance.
 A super fast jellyfish.
 100% lighthouse score
 - SEO